 Contact Us: email@example.com

 Mrs. Bernice D. Lee, President

 Bernice is the proud mother of a PHCSE student.
 She brings with her more than 16 years’ experience in education and nonprofit management.
-Mrs. Lee serves as the Regional Philanthropy Officer at the American Red Cross, Board Member for the Garfield Gators Youth Sports and Board Member for SisterFriend, Inc.
+Mrs. Lee serves as the Regional Philanthropy Officer at the American Red Cross, Board Member for Brothers and Sisters Emerging and SisterFriend, Inc.

 Qiana Buckner, Vice President

 Qiana is an avid advocate for our charter school.
 With over ten years of professional management experience, she brings a variety of analytical, project management and team-building skills to her volunteer role.
 Professionally Qiana works as a Homeless Housing Coordinator for the YWCA of Greater Pittsburgh.
 She has also studied Business at CCAC and Penn State University.
 As a mother of two boys, she is also very busy as an entrepreneur herself as she is the founder and CEO of “A Diamond in the Rough Productions”, an all-around event planning and consulting company.

 Mr. Allen Zeolla, Treasurer